 County, and especially focused on neighborhoods and communities identified by the MHSA PEI planning committee as areas of high need.
-Outreach and education are provided to a range of age groups from middle/high school students, transitional age youth (TAY), adults, and older adults.
+Outreach and education are provided to a range of

 From July 1, 2021, to June 30, 2022, promotors for the four Community Mental Health Promotion Programs (CMHPP) provided a total of 642 1-hour mental health presentations countywide, with a total of 3,452 of participants.